Mastering Cross-Device Click Tracking Unlocking User Journeys

 There's a few ways they do it, and each has it's own ups and downs.
 Here's the lowdown:

 - Deterministic Tracking: Unique Identifiers - This is the most accurate method.
 It relies on unique identifiers, like login details.
 If you log into netflix on your phone and then your tv, they know it's you!
-According to Cross-device tracking, historically, when companies wanted to track users' online behavior, they simply had users sign in to their website.
+Historically, when companies wanted to track users' online behavior, they simply had users sign in to their website.
+The limitation here is that it only works for users who log in, which isn't everyone.

 - Probabilistic Tracking: Analyzing Patterns - When a login isn't available, companies use probabilistic tracking.
 This involves analyzing patterns, such as device type, ip address, location, and browsing behavior.
-It's not perfect, but ai can make pretty good guesses.
+It's not perfect, and can sometimes lead to misidentification or privacy concerns if not handled carefully.
+AI can make pretty good guesses, though.

 - Hybrid Approach: Combining Methods - the best way to do it is combine deterministic and probabilistic tracking to get the best of both worlds.